 Very small particles and light behave differently from objects we encounter in normal life, which are described by classical mechanics and classical electrodynamics.
 The mechanics of light and matter at the atomic and subatomic scale are described by quantum theory, which forms the underlying principles of chemistry and most of physics.
+An important part of quantum theory was established at the beginning of the 20th century, by people like Erwin Schrödinger, Wolfgang Pauli, Marie Curie, Hendrik Lorentz, Werner Heisenberg, Louis de Broglie, Max Planck and Albert Einstein, all of them present at the 5th Solvay Conference on Quantum Mechanics, 1927 as shown in the picture below.
+Seventeen of the twenty-nine people shown in the picture were or became Nobel prize winners.
 In its first centennial of existence quantum theory has already brought us the information age with its disruptive technologies of transistors, lasers, nuclear power, and superconductivity.

 But from the point of view of classical physics this theory can be seen as counter-intuitive or even bizarre.
 Quantum objects appear to be at two places at the same time, electrical currents in a metallic wire can flow clockwise and counter-clockwise at the same time, or an object can sometimes behave as wave and sometimes as particle.